 Negotiable down payments are one enormous benefit of owner financed land.

-Perhaps the owner wants a large down payment than the buyer is willing to make (or that the buyer has at all).
+Perhaps the owner wants a larger down payment than the buyer is willing to make (or that the buyer has at all).

 No worries!
 Sometimes the owner will allow the buyer to make lump-sum payments on an agreed-upon schedule toward a down payment.

-There’s only a $1 down payment required on all our properties at 0 percent interest (plus no prepayment penalty!).
+There’s only a $1 down payment required on all our properties at 0% interest (plus no prepayment penalty!).

 It doesn’t get much better than $1!

 It’s unlikely that any owner financed land deal will be a long-term 30-year loan.

 Why?
 Because owners rarely want to collect money for 30 years.

 More often than not, buyers make loan payments in those first few years in the amount that would be equal to that of a 30-year loan, and then the rest is paid out in a balloon payment (more on this in #15).

 If the financing terms come with a balloon payment, you will want to make sure that you can pay the balloon.